Most tax registrations are compulsory, depending on your business size and type.

 Goods and services tax (GST)

-(Required for most businesses)
+Required for most businesses

-• your non-profit organisation has a GST turnover of $150,000 or more
+• your non-profit organisation turns over $150,000 or more

-Otherwise, registration for GST is optional.
+Otherwise, registering for GST is optional.

 GST applies to most retail sales to Australian consumers of imported: